Battle of Dur-Papsukkal

 The Battle of Dur-Papsukkal in 814 BC was fought by the Assyrian king Shamshi-Adad V against the Babylonian king Marduk-balassu-iqbi, some Elamite allies, and few Aramean tribes settled in Babylonia.

 After quelling internal rebellions, King Shamshi-Adad V undertook a series of campaigns against Babylonia.
 After capturing and spoiling several cities, he marched upon the royal city of Dur-Papsukkal.
-According to Shamshi-Adad V's own inscriptions, he took the city after his troops slayed 13.000 soldiers.
+According to Shamshi-Adad V's own inscriptions, he took the city after his troops slew 13.000 soldiers.
 Afterwards, he looted its treasures and captured the palace women before razing and burning it.

 Babylonian King Marduk-balassu-iqbi did not arrive in time to save the city and, with his allied forces of Chaldeans, Elamites, Kassites and Arameans, faced the Assyrians near the city.
 Shamshi-Adad V claimed victory.
 This battle marked the limit of their advance on Babylonian lands for the year.
 He did not subdue Marduk-balassu-iqbi until the following year.